MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

    ![Image of the credentials dialog box, with Database selected, and the default database user name and password entered.](media/oracle-database/adb-credentials.png)

-   >[!Note]
+   > [!NOTE]
-   >You can use Azure Active Directory authentication to sign-on to Oracle Autonomous Database via the **Microsoft account** option.
+   > You can use Azure Active Directory authentication to sign-on to Oracle Autonomous Database via the **Microsoft account** option.

 At this point, the **Navigator** appears and displays the connection data.